texastribune/scuole-data/README.md

   - county (3 digits)
 - There's an unnecessary apostrophe added in the "DISTRICT", "COUNTY", "REGION" and "CAMPUS" columns

 You have the option [this Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/Editing%20campus%2C%20district%2C%20region%20and%20county%20codes.ipynb) in this repository that uses the zfill() function to fill in all of the leading zeroes and also removes unnecessary apostrophes in their respective columns.
-Be sure to run it for the district, campus, region and state dataset.
+Be sure to run it for the district, campus, region and state datasets.
 In addition, there is [this Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/delete_apostrophes.ipynb) that you only have to run once (although not sure if it runs the zfill() function for campuses and districts).

 Also, for the 2021-22 TAPR data, the SAT and ACT headers had random letters that were lowercased.
 Make sure the column headers are capitalized.
 This step is written in both Python notebooks.